pqvst/cafeandcowork/data/tokyo/verve-roppongi.md

 website: https://vervecoffee.jp/
 images:
   - seating.jpg
+  - view.jpg
 ---

 A nice, large Verve not too far from Roppongi station.
 Large outdoor seating area, some seating on the 1st floor, and even more seating on the 2nd floor.
 I saw some power outlets on the 1st floor (not sure about the 2nd floor).

-The WiFi "works" but it is quite slow.
+The "vervecoffee" WiFi is usually pretty bad.
+The "TOKYO FREE Wi-Fi" is best (faster and more stable), but it requires registration.
+Instructions are available here: https://wi-fi.metro.tokyo.lg.jp/en/